Air Conditioner Repair Checklist

 - Causing your system to stop working faster

-If you aren’t sure when you last installed a new one, shut off your system completely and take out the filter.
+If you aren’t sure when you last replaced your filter, shut off your system completely and take out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It may also be found in a connected filter case or wall-mounted return air grille.

 Angle the filter up to the sunshine.
 If you can’t see any light, you need to buy a new filter.